 Starring: Patricia Arquette and Gabriel Byrne

-Its release was very controversial because it showed a Vatican senior clergy as ruthless in trying to kill the hairdresser.
+Its release was very controversial because it showed a Vatican senior clergy ruthlessly trying to kill the hairdresser.
 Then there was the romance between her and the priest, as well as the manifestation of the Holy Stigmata which was said to border on demonic possession.
 Still, it earned $18.3 million in its first weekend.

 Kids (1995) – Larry Clark

-Leo Fitzpatrick, Sarah Henderson, Justin Pierce
+Starring: Leo Fitzpatrick, Sarah Henderson, Justin Pierce

-This 1995 drama revolves around one day in the life of a few teenagers in New York City.
+This 1995 drama shows one day in the life of a few teenagers in New York City.
 One HIV-positive amoral teenager sets out to have sex with as many virgins as possible and a local girl, who contracted HIV from him, is out to save his next target.

 Natural Born Killers (1994) – Oliver Stone

-Anthony Quinn, Irene Papas, Michael Ansara
+Starring: Anthony Quinn, Irene Papas, Michael Ansara

 JFK (1991)- Oliver Stone

-Kevin Costner, Kevin Bacon, Tommy Lee Jones, Laurie Metcalf, Gary Oldman
+Starring: Kevin Costner, Kevin Bacon, Tommy Lee Jones, Laurie Metcalf, Gary Oldman

-The movie became embroiled in controversy when it was being filmed.
-Stone was blamed by the Media for ladling out unverifiable hypotheses.
+The movie became embroiled in controversy even while it was being filmed.
+The media lambasted Stone for ladling out unverifiable hypotheses.
 American newspapers ran several editorials that criticized the liberties taken with historical facts, including the implication that President Lyndon B. Johnson was also involved in the conspiracy.

 Cannibal Holocaust (1980) – Ruggero Deodato

-Robert Kerman, Francesca Ciardi, Perry Pirkanen
+Starring: Robert Kerman, Francesca Ciardi, Perry Pirkanen

-Cannibal Holocaust is the story of a film crew that disappeared during the making of a documentary on the last surviving tribes of cannibals.
+Cannibal Holocaust is ostensibly the story of a film crew that disappeared during the making of a documentary on the last surviving tribes of cannibals.

-As a result, it was banned in many countries.
-Some of these scenes included castration, eating guts, forced abortion, several animal slaughterings, gang rape, the impalement of a woman on a pole and beatings with large hammers.
+As a result, many countries banned it.
+Some of these scenes include castration, eating guts, forced abortion, several animal slaughters, gang rape, the impalement of a woman on a pole, and beatings with large hammers.

 The Message (1976) – Moustapha Akkad

-Anthony Quinn, Irene Papas, Michael Ansara
+Starring: Anthony Quinn, Irene Papas, Michael Ansara

 The Exorcist (1973) – William Friedkin

-Ellen Burstyn, Max von Sydow, Lee J. Cobb
+Starring: Ellen Burstyn, Max von Sydow, Lee J. Cobb

-This movie won the Academy Awards for best screenplay and best sound.
+Despite all this, the movie won the Academy Awards for best screenplay and best sound.

 Deep Throat (1972) – Gerard Damiano

-Harry Reems, Linda Lovelace, Dolly Sharp, Carol Connors
+Starring: Harry Reems, Linda Lovelace, Dolly Sharp, Carol Connors

 A Clockwork Orange (1971) – Stanley Kubrick

-Malcolm McDowell, Patrick Magee, Michael Bates
+Starring: Malcolm McDowell, Patrick Magee, Michael Bates

 The Devils (1971) – Ken Russell

-Oliver Reed and Vanessa Redgrave
+Starring: Oliver Reed and Vanessa Redgrave

 This film was set in the city of Loudon in 1634, and was a loose adaptation of Aldous Huxley’s The Devils Of Loudon.

 The film is about a 17th century womanizing French priest, Urbain Grandier, whose sex life, religious and political opinions earned him many enemies.

 Bonnie and Clyde (1967) – Arthur Penn

-Warren Beatty, Faye Dunaway, Michael J. Pollard
+Starring: Warren Beatty, Faye Dunaway, Michael J. Pollard

-However, the film raked in its fair share of controversy because of the cascading violence as the two main characters turn brutal.
-The combination of sex and violence and the mix of humor and murder were seen as glorifying violence.
+However, the movie raked in its fair share of controversy because of the cascading violence as the two main characters descend into brutality.
+Critics saw the combinations of sex with violence and humor with murder as glorifying violence.
 Some people even said that Arthur Penn made this film as an expression of his own discontent with the nation.

 Baby Doll (1956) – Elia Kazan

-Karl Malden, Carroll Baker, Eli Wallach
+Starring: Karl Malden, Carroll Baker, Eli Wallach

 Baby Doll is about a married, pretty 19-year-old girl who sleeps in a crib and sucks her thumb, while her husband waits to consummate their marriage when she turns 20.
 Meanwhile, a rival cotton gin owner who suspects the husband of burning down his gin, takes revenge in the most erotic way possible.

-Triumph of the Will (1935)– Leni Rienfenstahl
+Triumph of the Will (1935)– Leni Riefenstahl

-Adolf Hitler, Hermann Göring, Max Amann, Martin Bormann, Walter Buch
+“Starring”: Adolf Hitler, Hermann Göring, Max Amann, Martin Bormann, Walter Buch

 The Birth of a Nation (1915) – D.W.
 Griffith

-Lillian Gish, Mae Marsh, Henry B. Walthall
+Starring: Lillian Gish, Mae Marsh, Henry B. Walthall

 This movie excelled in outdoor and night photography and panoramic long shots but has become highly controversial for its outlandish racial prejudices, its vicious portrayal of blacks as conniving and sexually animalistic, its pro-Klan stance, and endorsement of enslavement.